bingyuzhang/bingyu/index.md

 - On the [CAS master thesis](CAS_Thesis.pdf)(in Chinese), under the supervision of Weidong Ruan.
 I write a note on the proof of the Guillermou-Kashiwara-Schapira sheaf quantization of Hamiltionian.

-# Teaching

-- TA on [linear algebra](http://www.mmrc.iss.ac.cn/~zmli/LinearAlgebra2017.html)(in Chinese) in the University of Chinese Academy of Sciences.
-Instructor: Prof.Ziming Li.

-- TA on Calculus A in the University of Chinese Academy of Sciences.
-Instructor: Prof.Weidong Ruan.

 # Useful links